sparkflows/sparkflows-docs/docs/release-notes/upcoming.rst

 Extensions to Analytics App
 ---------------------------

-- Ability to add multiple Run Stages in the Analytics Apps
-- Each of the Run Stage can execute a different Notebook/Workflow
 - Parameters generated in a Run, would be passed on to the subsequent Run Stage

 UI